lightspeedvt/boilerplate-config/README.md

 ## Adding New Users

-If you look in the people directory, you'll see some "YAML" config files for different users.
+If you look in the `config/people` directory, you'll see some "YAML" config files for different users.
 These must match your OSX username (typically the name of your "Home" folder).
 You can add one for yourself or edit an existing one if you'd like.

 The easiest way to get it going is to look at the existing files, especially "snaptopixel" since it is the most customized.